Ivana2206/MenuAutomationTest/README.md

 Download the zip or clone the Git repository.
 Unzip the zip file (if you downloaded one).
-Open Command Prompt and Change directory (cd) to folder containing pom.xml To run test navigate to MenuWebApp directory and run command in cmd:
+Open Command Prompt and Change directory (cd) to folder containing pom.xml

+To run test navigate to MenuWebApp directory and run command in cmd (Command Prompt):

 mvn clean test

+Another option to run the test go to :

-or go to directory run_TestNg\bat\test and double click on testng.bat
+directory run_TestNg\bat\test and double click on testng.bat test will start automatically

 Reporting